 This colorful and healthy side dish will brighten any meal.
-Garlic is a super veggie that helps reduce risks for cancers of the colon, stomach, esophagus, pancreas and breast.
+Garlic is a super veggie that helps reduce risks for colon, stomach, esophagus, pancreas and breast cancers.
 Tomatoes and zucchini are packed with vitamins and minerals.
 Plus, you can puree any leftovers for a yummy salsa dip!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy